 - Only newly added properties/variables can be deleted.
 You cannot delete predefined properties.

-Add an optional comment to the build.
+Add an optional comment as well as one or more tags to the build.

 Build promotion refers to triggering a custom build with an overridden artifact or snapshot dependency, i.e. manual launching of a build with dependencies configured, but using a build different from the build specified in the dependency.